vaemendis/ubooquity-doc/pages/installation-guide.md

 In case you prefer to learn as you go, here are a few useful tips to get you started:

 * As long as Ubooquity is not running, you can move its folder anywhere you want on your device.
 Ubooquity has all it needs in its own folder.
 * By default, the admin page cannot be reached from another machine.
-You must activate the "Allow remote administration" option (either in the dektop interface or using command line options) to do that.
+You must activate the "Allow remote administration" option (either in the desktop interface or using command line options) to do that.
 * To access Ubooquity from another device (from your local network or from the Internet), don't forget to properly configure your firewall and/or router.
-* If you ever need to reset your administrotor password, just delete the *webadmin.cred* file in the Ubooquity folder.
+* If you ever need to reset your administrator password, just delete the *webadmin.cred* file in the Ubooquity folder.